ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 cat flake.nix
 ```

-After reading this example, let's create a file `/etc/nixos/flake.nix` and copy the content of the example into it.
-With `/etc/nixos/flake.nix`, all system modifications will be taken over by Flakes from now on.
+After reading the example, create a file `/etc/nixos/flake.nix` and copy the content of the example into it.
+From now on, all system modifications will be taken over by Flakes with `/etc/nixos/flake.nix`.

-The template we copied CAN NOT be used directly, we need to modify it to make it work, an example of `/etc/nixos/flake.nix` is as follows:
+Note that the template we copied cannot be used directly.
+We need to modify it to make it work.
+Here's an example of `/etc/nixos/flake.nix`:

 ```nix
 {